Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/09-Functional-ProgrammingPt.1/assignments/activity.md

 2. Suppose we have an array containing strings representing the contents of a directory:

-let exampleFiles = ["README.md", "HelloWorld.swift", "FlappyBird.swift"]
+`let exampleFiles = ["README.md", "HelloWorld.swift", "FlappyBird.swift"]`

 Now suppose we want an array of all the .swift files.
 This is easy to compute with a simple loop.
-Use the HOF filter.
+Use the HOF `filter`.

 3. Define a function that sums all the integers in an array.
+Use `reduce`

 4. Suppose we have the following struct, consisting of a city’s name and population (measured in thousands of inhabitants):